Developer Guide

 LeadsForce is a brown field project adapted and developed upon from AddressBook3.
 Our team decided on reusing the overall architecture by maintaining the system with 6 components (as listed in the diagram above) while building upon each component to cater to the needs of LeadsForce.
 The Architecture Diagram given above explains the high-level design of the App, which was adapted from AddressBook3.
 In the subsequent chapters, we will be providing an overview of the component, explain how each component works internally, and how you could scale the system, which can server as a guideline for the developers to expand LeadsForce.

-files used to create diagrams in this document can be found in the diagrams folder.
+Tip: The .puml files used to create diagrams in this document can be found in the diagrams folder.
 Refer to the PlantUML Tutorial at se-edu/guides to learn how to create and edit diagrams.

-has two classes called Main
+Main has two classes called Main and MainApp.
+It is responsible for,

 - At app launch: Initializes the components in the correct sequence, and connects them up with each other.